alkamauss/content/sites/dev.mauss/posts/complete-flutter-development-automation/+article.md

     expire_in: 2 days
 ```

-You'll need to pass the results as an artifact for the next stage which they need to create the analysis, we'll save it in the $CI_PROJECT_DIR in the coverage folder.
+You'll need to pass the results as an artifact for the next stage which they need to create the analysis, we'll save it in the $CI_PROJECT_DIR in the coverage directory.
 We'll also show the coverage in the terminal at line 5.
 We're going to use the artifact to create our analysis as well as send it to the server, this is the fourth stage (analysis).

 ```yaml
 #$ file: .gitlab-ci.yml